 This continues my ongoing film-artists blogathon.
-Everyone should make a point of seeing The Hateful Eight in the theater, not only because it’s my favorite Tarantino film, but to counter the boycott called for by police who have objected to Tarantino taking part in anti-police brutality protest.
+Everyone should make a point of seeing The Hateful Eight in the theater, to counter the boycott called for by police who have objected to Tarantino taking part in anti-police brutality protest.
 The police unions should be supporting him.
 Half of Tarantino’s work comprise masterpieces, in my view, which is an extraordinary success story.
 And even his worst is still pretty good.

 5. Jackie Brown.
 1997.
 4 ½ stars.
 Some call it Tarantino’s most mature film, and if by that you mean older characters with decelerated pacing, that makes sense on a surface level.
 For others, like Jake Cole, it’s the director’s best: “This film, more than any other, speaks to the true artistry of Tarantino, not merely as a stylist but a moralist.”
 Jackie Brown says Cole, is nothing less than the key to unlocking a deeper appreciation of all Tarantino’s films.
 Its restrained approach underscores the implied commentary which is more obscured in the other uninhibited films.
 I could watch Jackie scheme with Max, and argue with Ordell, as often as the best scenes in the above four masterpieces.
 Tarantino says that those who call this his best film really don’t like his films at all, and he has a point; Jackie Brown is his only “realist” film which doesn’t take place in an absurdist alternate Tarantino-world.
 All the same, it is underrated, and I respect the reasons for which it is held in high regard by these claimants.